marvins/Code_Sandbox/geographic/ortho_project/README.md

 ./bin/orthoproject

 To change the parameters, change the rotation angle of the camera and the axis.
 Also, feel free to change the camera position, but that won't have any effect until I start modifying geographic imagery.

+OBJECTIVES:
+ - Need to validate the detection of image corners
+    * Change the image view given test image.
+    * Change the image view given geo image.